JustSteveKing/threaddit/README.md

 </p>

-## Threaddit - an API only social network
+## Threaddit: an API only social network

 ## Domains